Our Study Programme comprises the following key elements:

 Weekly timetables are structured to accommodate dedicated sessions to discuss individual progress and support needs.
 These may take place one-to-one, or as a full-group activity.

-Starting in September 2022, this new Level 3 technical qualification is equivalent to three A Levels and combines classroom study with a significant work placement (called an industry placement) to give students the skills and knowledge required to be work-ready.
+One T Level is equivalent to three A Levels, so has the same UCAS points value, and combines classroom study with a significant work placement (called an industry placement).